 TWO BROTHERS TAVERN

 There will be two live musical performances this week at Two Brothers Tavern in Middlebury.
 On Wednesday, the tavern will feature Open Mike Night, beginning at 9 p.m.
-Hosted by Kai Stanley, the Open Mike Night follows Trivia one Wednesday per month.
+Hosted by Kai Stanley, the Open Mike Night follows Trivia every Wednesday.
 The stage is open to musicians and performers of all kinds on a first-come, first-served basis, and it’s free to enter.
-There’s no cover charge.
+There is no cover.